Florence Griffith Joyner

-Florence Delorez Griffith Joyner (born Florence Delorez Griffith; December 21, 1959 – September 21, 1998), also known as Flo-Jo, was an American track and field athlete.
-She set world records in 1988 for the 100 m and 200 m.
-During the late 1980s she became a popular figure due to both her record-setting athleticism and eclectic personal style.
+Florence Delorez Griffith Joyner (born Florence Delorez Griffith; December 21, 1959 – September 21, 1998), also known as Flo-Jo, was an American track and field athlete and the fastest woman ever recorded, setting world records in the 100m and 200m in 1988.
+She was married to Al Joyner, a 1984 Olympic gold medalist in the triple jump.
+He was also her coach and husband during her success as a four-time Olympic medalist.
+During the late 1980s, she became a popular figure due to both her record-setting athleticism and eclectic personal style.

 Griffith Joyner was born and raised in California.
 She was athletic from a young age and began running at track meets as a child.
-While attending California State University, Northridge (CSUN) and University of California, Los Angeles (UCLA), she continued to compete in track and field.
-While still in college, she qualified for the 100 m 1980 Olympics, although she did not actually compete due to the U.S. boycott.
-She made her Olympic debut four years later, winning a silver medal in the 200 meter distance at the 1984 Olympics held in Los Angeles.
-At the 1988 U.S. Olympic trials, Griffith set a new world record in the 100 meter sprint.
-She went on to win three gold medals at the 1988 Olympics.
+While attending California State University, Northridge (CSUN), and the University of California, Los Angeles (UCLA), she continued to compete in track and field.
+While still in college, she qualified for the 100 m 1980 Olympics but did not compete due to the U.S. boycott.
+She made her Olympic debut four years later, winning a silver medal in the 200-meter distance at the 1984 Olympics in Los Angeles.
+At the 1988 U.S. Olympic trials, Griffith set a new world record in the 100-meter sprint.
+She won three gold medals at the 1988 Olympics.

 In February 1989, Griffith Joyner abruptly retired from athletics.
 She remained a pop culture figure through endorsement deals, acting, and designing.
-She died in her sleep as the result of an epileptic seizure in 1998 at the age of 38.
-She is buried at the El Toro Memorial Park in Lake Forest.
+In 1998, at age 38, she died in her sleep during an epileptic seizure caused by a birth defect.
+Griffith Joyner is buried at the El Toro Memorial Park in Lake Forest.